raggleton/PythiaPlotter/README.md

 ## Notes:

-- If you want all the particle names in the resultant PDF to look nice, use the `--convertTex` flag.
-Note that this is still experimental.
-In particular, running latex gives errors.
-Keep pressing `ENTER` though and it will still produce a nice PDF.
+- If you want all the particle names in the resultant PDF to look nice, use the `--convertTex` flag. **Note that this is still experimental.** In particular, running latex gives errors.
+It will still produce a nice PDF.
 For example, see `qcdScatterSmallConvert.pdf`, produced by running `python PythiaPlotter.py --convertTex`.

 - If you used the `-nD, --notDot` flag, to run `dot` over your GraphViz file to make the plot:
 	```